choldgraf/choldgraf.github.io/projects.md

 Binder allows you to create custom computing environments that can be shared and used by many remote users.
-It is powered by BinderHub, which is an open-source tool that deploys the Binder service in the cloud.
-One-such deployment lives at [mybinder.org](https://mybinder.org), which we run as a free service.
+It is powered by BinderHub, an open-source tool to deploy the Binder service in the cloud.
+One such deployment lives at [mybinder.org](https://mybinder.org), where it is run as a free service.

-The goal of Binder is enable people to share reproducible, interactive versions of their code with others as easily as possible.
+The goal of Binder is to enable people to share reproducible, interactive versions of their code with others as easily as possible.
 It is used by people across the scientific, education, and analytics communities.